ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Add Availabillity/Unavailabillity.

-To Add Availabillity/Unavailabillity, you must use a location ID, staff IDs and the `StartDate/EndDate` of the Availabillity/Unavailabillity.
+Add availabilities and unavailabilities for a staff member.<br />  Note: You must have a staff user token with the required permissions.

 ### Example
 ```php